g-g-sakura/NotesOfCertifiedPPs/JISEC-C0764.md

 #### Table 7-1
 ##### AES-XTS
 A cryptographic key length option 192-bit is specified for AES-XTS.
-AES-XTS using 192-bit is underfined as per [IEEE 1619](https://ieeexplore.ieee.org/document/8637988) and [NIST SP 800-38E](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38e.pdf).
+AES-XTS using 192-bit is undefined as per [IEEE 1619](https://ieeexplore.ieee.org/document/8637988) and [NIST SP 800-38E](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38e.pdf).
 Therefore the description is considered as a non-conformity.

 ### FCS_RBG_EXT.1